vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Add-vRSLCMNtpServer.md

 ## Synopsis

-Add an NTP Server for the VMware Aria Suite Lifecycle appliance
+Add an NTP Server for the VMware Aria Suite Lifecycle appliance.

 ## Syntax